Legitxwx/TobaNice/README.md

 TOBA is a modern, lightweight, and powerful UI library designed to create clean and interactive interfaces with ease.

-Built for performance, smooth animations, and a simple developer-friendly API.
+Built for performance, smooth animations, and a clean developer-friendly API.

 ---